ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-gps-based-antenna-tracking.rst

 connected).

 8) Use a bunch of zip-ties to secure and bundle all the wires.
 This is important.
-If you do a bad job here your AT will bind while it's tracking and down goes aircraft.
+If you do a bad job here your AT will bind while its tracking and down goes aircraft.

 9) add VELCRO AND ZIP-TIES to hold everything together